HamzahJavaid/Personal-Website/content/post/website_tutorial.md

 ## Introduction

-There are two main options: either use RStudio or use the Terminal.
-I personally use a combination of the two.
-During the tutorial I will highlight pros and cons of each method.
+There are three main options: use RStudio, the Terminal or Netlify.
+I personally use a combination of RStudio and Terminal since the former is excellent for editing and testing and it's always useful to know how to use the latter.

 Independently of the method, the first step is to create an account on [Github](https://www.github.com).